 The existence of commercial egg banks and the convenient cross-border transportation of oocytes, often with differing or insufficient regulation, creates ethical concerns.lxxiii There is currently no way for patients to determine whether a given egg bank is ethical or not.
 It is the responsibility of IVF clinics to vet the egg banks that they partner with, but this is not required by governing societies, such as ASRM.lxxiv However, despite any potential ethical concerns, egg banks have improved access to donor eggs.

-Success rates for fresh vs frozen donor eggs
+Success rates for fresh vs. frozen donor eggs

 Blastocyst formation and pregnancy rates achieved using frozen donor eggs are believed to be comparable to those achieved with fresh donor eggs.
-The guidelines from the American Society for Reproductive Medicinle (ASRM) in 2021 suggest there are no notable differences in pregnancy rates between using fresh and frozen donor eggs.lxxv
+The guidelines from the American Society for Reproductive Medicine (ASRM) in 2021 suggest there are no notable differences in pregnancy rates between using fresh and frozen donor eggs.lxxv

 One 2011 study comparing outcomes between frozen eggs to fresh eggs obtained from an egg donation program reported that frozen eggs had a survival rate of 89.4 percent after thawing.lxxvi No statistically significant differences were observed in the fertilization rate (76.1 percent and 87.5 percent), Day 2 cleavage rate (96.3 percent and 98.0 percent), or blastocyst formation rate (41.3 percent and 45.3 percent) between the frozen and fresh donor eggs.lxxvii This study suggests that embryos created from frozen eggs develop just as well as those from fresh eggs and can form high-quality blastocysts.lxxviii Furthermore, another study from 2017 examined 504 egg donation cycles (78 fresh and 426 frozen) where all donors were women younger than 30 years of age and donor eggs were fertilized by intracytoplasmic sperm injection (ICSI) (where a single sperm is directly injected into an egg to facilitate fertilization).lxxix These authors reported similar blastocyst rates (48.8 vs 51.6 percent) and pregnancy rates (60.9 percent vs. 59.0 percent) between the fresh and frozen donor eggs.lxxx